Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/power-bi.md

 The dbt Semantic Layer Power BI connector consists of a custom `.pqx` Power BI connector and an ODBC driver.
 Install both using our Windows installer by following these steps:

 #### 1. Join the private beta
-   - Contact your dbt Labs sales representative to request access to the `.msi` installer.
+   - Contact your dbt Labs account representative to request access to the `.msi` installer.

 #### 2. Download and install the `.msi` installer
    - Run the installer and follow the on-screen instructions.
    - This will install the ODBC driver and the connector onto your Power BI Desktop.

 #### 3. Verify installation
-   - Open `ODBC Data Sources (64-bit)` file on your computer.
+   - Open **ODBC Data Sources (64-bit)** file on your computer.
-   - Navigate to `System DSN` and verify that the `dbt Labs ODBC DSN` is registered.
+   - Navigate to **System DSN** and verify that the `dbt Labs ODBC DSN` is registered.
-   - Navigate to `Drivers` and verify that the `dbt Labs ODBC Driver` is installed.
+   - Navigate to **Drivers** and verify that the `dbt Labs ODBC Driver` is installed.
-   - Open Power BI Desktop, navigate to `Settings > Data Source Settings`, and verify that the `dbt Semantic Layer` connector is properly loaded.
+   - Open Power BI Desktop, navigate to **Settings**, then **Data Source Settings**.
+Verify that the `dbt Semantic Layer` connector is properly loaded.

-To allow published reports in Power BI Service to use the connector, an IT admin in your organization needs to install and configure the connector on an On-premises Data Gateway.
+To allow published reports in Power BI Service to use the connector.
+An IT admin in your organization needs to install and configure the connector on an On-premises Data Gateway.

 ## For IT admins